 July 3, 2019 – In a move certain to set off fireworks within the distilled spirits industry, the U.S. Treasury Department’s Tax & Trade Bureau appears to be “fast-tracking” a plan to eliminate most of the requirements for distilled spirits and wine bottle sizes.
-The agency published its notices of proposed rule making on Monday, kicking off a public comment period that will end August 30.
+The agency published its notices of proposed rule making on Monday, kicking off a public comment period that has been extended until October 30, 2019.

 There are separate proposals covering distilled spirits and wine, since they appear in different sections of Title 27, the section of the Code of Federal Regulations that covers alcoholic beverages.
 While the wine proposal only sets a minimum size, the proposal for distilled spirits would set a minimum and maximum size for the “standards of fill,” which defines what sizes distilled spirits can be packaged in.
 The current standards have been in place since a switch to metric sizes in 1980.